Panorama Use

 Study

-As can be seen from the rubrics at the top of the panorama, user research begins at the Study moment.
-That is, as first steps in growing know-how, the user studies the performance of projects experienced as a team member.
-The user summarizes findings about what worked and what did not work in short entries on digital sticky notes, in drawings, and/or text boxes.
-Whatever form these notes take, they can then be usefully located on the “gemba maps”, provided by the panorama.
-These are conceptual diagrams of project work contexts.
+As can be seen from the rubrics at the top of the panorama, user learning begins at the Study moment.
+That is, as first steps in growing know-how, the user studies the past project where troubles occurred.
+To assist in this, the panorama provides “gemba maps”, conceptual diagrams of work contexts pertinent to each project team purpose.

 Act